 When I say our teachers are flexible, I’m sure there are an array of ideas that may flood through your head.

-No, I don’t meant they can do the splits or attend regular yoga classes.
+No, I don’t mean they can do the splits or attend regular yoga classes.
 Nor are they made of elastic that springs back in to place when stretched too far.

 The word ‘flexible’ in the world of relief teaching is something we hear all too frequently.